Gerry Cinnamon at Sheffield's Utilita Arena: Here's everything you need to know

-Gerry Cinnamon at Sheffield's Utilita Arena: Here's everything you need to know ahead of tonight's show
+Gerry Cinnamon Sheffield: Who is the support act, what is the setlist and where can I park for Utilita Arena

-As popular Scottish singer, Gerry Cinnamon prepares to pay Sheffield’s Utilita Arena, here is everything you need to know about tonight’s show.
+As popular Scottish singer, Gerry Cinnamon prepares to play Sheffield’s Utilita Arena, here is everything you need to know about tonight’s show.

-After Covid-19 regulations meant Gerry’s Sheffield gig had to be rescheduled, fans of the former scaffolder and plumber, who delivers gritty songs in a thick Scottish accent, will finally get to see him perform in the Steel City tonight.
+After Covid-19 regulations meant Gerry’s Sheffield gig had to be rescheduled, fans of the former scaffolder and plumber, who delivers gritty songs in a thick Scottish accent, will finally get to see him perform in Sheffield tonight.

 Who will be supporting Gerry Cinnamon?